epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Tutorials/Keyboard Buttons/Dot.md

 ---

 ## Usage
 The {% include lighting/console_button.html content="Dot" %} is used to add decimals to targets.
 This is used most commonly in cue ID's.
 Targets that allow decimal numbers can use up to three decimal places.
-A very typical reason to use decimal cues is when making additions to the cue list far in the future.
-Some tech like to use decimal cues as a personal marker regarding what type of cue it is.<br><br>
-For example, I used decimal cues for any cue activated by a follow time.
-That way I was aware of what the intention of the cue list was, and operators were less prone to thinking they accidentally hit go.
 ## Examples
 <!-- Leave the linkID blank if you want to be able to open multiple sections at once.
 Otherwise, only one panel can be open at a time per linkUID.